Fionacallahan/FinalProject/README.md

 ## What is our project?
-* To what extent do lifestyle style choices affect the condition of people's health
+* Exploring: To what extent do lifestyle style choices affect the condition of people's health?
 * We chose analyze risk factors in the health field by using a kaggle dataset in the form of a csv file